jfcloutier/karma_system/design_notes/acting.md

   * Add all executed plans to the CA's affordances (no duplication)
     * A plan is executed if its goal activation is experienced as `executed`
   * Update the score of all affordances as a combination of goal achievement correlation and freshness
-    * If the plan's goal is achieved, correlation is inversely proprtional to delta time between goal achievement and plan execution
+    * If the plan's goal is achieved, correlation is inversely proportional to delta time between goal achievement and plan execution
       * The maximum correlation value is retained
     * Freshness decreases with time elapsed since last executed
   * Drop executed plans